inconsistent-dg/AC-Modding/ACNH/NHSE.md

 </p>
 All of the tabs (including this one) are pretty self explanatory for the most part.
 Even with a comprehension skill of 3, you should still be able to understand what changing your Player or Town Name does.

-If you have multiple villagers on your island, you can click on `Villager0` to change between them.
+If you have multiple players on your island, you can click on `Villager0` to change between them.

 ### Edit Player...